 spine to 1250 mmHg (the highest amount the transducer could measure).

 (4) Dropping intradiscal pressures and back pain is what

 Executive Chiropractic of Iowa does for its West Des Moines back pain

 Listen to this PODCAST with Dr. David Atiyeh on the Back

 Doctor’s Podcast with Dr. Michael Johnson.
-He shares how he cared for
+He shares how he helped

 a patient whose back pain persists after multiple back

 surgeries with flexion distraction which gives her relief